holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/09_markov_chains/lesson_plan_day_2.md

 ### Setup

-- `Markov Chain Worksheet` loaded into Schoology
+- `Markov Model Worksheet` loaded into Schoology

 ### Actual Lesson

 - Review
     - FSMs
+    - Markov models
-    - Markov chains
+- Show "I like turtles" Markov model
+    - Discuss
+        - Model creation
+        - Model traversal
+    - How related to modern AI?
+        - Lots of data
+- Code review
+    - Focus on pertinent problem from Data Structures
+        - `dict[str, list[int]]`
+    - How like model creation?
 - Show `ana_markov_sim.py` again
     - Talk through it
     - Use debugger on it
+    - How is it like generating random sentence?
 - Class work
-    - Create function that creates graph representing Markov of input sentence
+    - Emphasize two parts:
-    - Design together
+        - Model creation
-    - Easy
+        - Model traversal
-        - Dictionary to set
-    - Hard
+- Start worksheet
-        - Dictionary to counting dictionary
-    - Test function with unit tests

 ##### Homework

-- Finish class work
+- None (if in week before winter break)